Arhangelov/programming-basics/README.md

 * Work with more comlex loops (nested loops and while)

-### You can find the course here!
-[Programming Basics](https://softuni.bg/trainings/2773/programming-basics-with-javascript-february-2020)
+### You can find the course [here!](https://softuni.bg/trainings/2773/programming-basics-with-javascript-february-2020)